 Progress for these projects is dependent on securing access to proximate gas supply on suitable commercially terms.
-No material progress was made in this regard during the reporting period but developments such as Santos' progress towards FID of its Barossa project (a decision on which has been delayed until economic conditions improve) and ENI's decision to sell its Australian assets both being of interest to your Board.
+No material progress was made in this regard during the reporting period but ongoing and increased activity in the energy sector in offshore northern Australia is closely monitored by the Company to identify possible opportunities to progress the development of this project.